 - Old wells with beautiful metal railings

 - Some antique canons were used by the soldiers in defending the castle

 The fortress has a restaurant, too; they’ll serve you delicious meals and beers after the pleasant walk in the castle.
 They prepare Pork schnitzel, Currywurst, Meat cake, Göttingen, etc.

 |Tuesday to Saturday||12 p.m. to 2 p.m. and 6 p.m. to 7 p.m.|

 |Sunday||12 p.m. to 2 p.m.|

-Before you visit, please don’t forget to check for any announcements or updates of schedule and opening times from the official website of Restaurant Altenburg.
-You can send emails to email@example.com for inquiries and reservations.
+Before you visit, please don’t forget to check for any announcements or updates on schedule and opening times from the official website of Restaurant Altenburg.
+You can send emails to firstname.lastname@example.org for inquiries and reservations.

 Reason #7: Seehof Castle Near Bamberg

 Last but not least!
-Another reason why you should visit Bamberg is that even after you finished touring the whole town, another beautiful destination awaits you just nearby: the Seehof Castle.
+Another reason why you should visit Bamberg is that even after you have finished touring the whole town, another beautiful destination awaits you just nearby: the Seehof Castle.

 So what’s Seehof Castle all about?
 Seehof Castle is a 17th-century baroque palace built by the prince-bishops of Bamberg as their summer residence and hunting lodge.
 It is located 5 kilometers northwest of Bamberg, in the rural area of Memmelsdorf.